 At nine entries each, Singapore ties Bangkok for the city with the most restaurants in the top 50.
-Marking a double win for the Lion City, Louisa Lim of Odette has been named Asia’s Best Pastry Chef for her imaginative confections, while Asia’s Best Female Chef is Johanne Siy, who runs the kitchen at Lolla, a cool-cat spot specialising in Mediterranean small plates that continues to go from strength to strength under the capable direction of the Filipino chef.
+Marking a double win for the Lion City, Louisa Lim of Odette has been named Asia’s Best Pastry Chef for her imaginative confections, while Asia’s Best Female Chef is Johanne Siy, who runs the kitchen at Lolla, a cool-cat spot specialising in Mediterranean small plates that continues to go from strength to strength under the capable direction of the Filipina chef.
 The Highest Climber Award goes to “new Singaporean” dining destination Labyrinth, rising an incredible 29 spots to number 11.
 New Nordic restaurant Zén (21) has swooped the Gin Mare Art of Hospitality Award.

 We’re always excited to learn about the latest recipient of the American Express One to Watch Award.
-This year, the gong goes to August, a bold Jakarta restaurant founded by Chef Hans Christian and restaurateur Budi Cahyad featuring a 14-course tasting menu that showcases inventive takes on regional Indonesian flavours.
-We love that the dining room design encompasses bookshelves lined with the team’s favourite tomes.
+This year, the gong goes to August, a bold Jakarta restaurant founded by chef Hans Christian and restaurateur Budi Cahyad featuring a 14-course tasting menu that showcases inventive takes on regional Indonesian flavours.
+We love that the dining-room design encompasses bookshelves lined with the team’s favourite tomes.

 In the Philippines, Manila’s Toyo Eatery (42) wins the Flor de Caña Sustainable Restaurant Award.
-Chef-owner Jordy Navarra is an advocate for conservation and preservation, working with small-scale producers while respecting culture and tradition at the same time.
+Chef-owner Jordy Navarra is an advocate for conservation and preservation, working with small-scale producers whilst respecting culture and tradition at the same time.

 Moving to India, Avartana, located at the ITC Grand Chola hotel in Chennai, has debuted at number 30, claiming the Highest New Entry Award.
 The restaurant’s focus is on creative South Indian dishes with a molecular gastronomic twist.